pupperpowell/orthodox-lofi/README.md

-# lofi orthodox byzantine chants to relax or study to
+# lofi byzantine chants to relax/study to

 This project was made to parody the "lofi hip hop radio beats to relax/study to" genre, and honor the music of the Eastern Orthodox Church — not the other way around.